filfreire/filfreire.github.io/index.md

 ## Hello.

-I'm Filipe and I'm a Test Engineer and a Developer.
+I'm Filipe and I'm a Tester and a Developer.

 ## About this blog

-This blog is under construction, what kind of posts you can expect in the near future:
+This blog is under construction, first version will be ready during September 2017.

+What kind of posts you can expect in the near future:
 - Personal experiences in testing
 - Personal experiences in coding
-- Sleeps and waits in testing
-- Testing angular material
-- Testing microservices
+- Object oriented programming
+- Interesting books (on testing & programming, and on other subjects)
-- Continuous Integration pipelines
+- Continuous Integration + Deployement + Delivery
-- Agile testing
+- Other stuff

 Thank you for stopping by.
 Stay tuned :)